 Casey graduated from Oregon State University with a Bachelor’s degree in both BioHealth Sciences and Public Health.
-She started as an intern last Spring with the NaturePlay program and continued through the Summer, as an Administrative Assistant, Summer Camp Educator and NaturePlay Educator.
-Now she has transitioned into a NaturePlay Educator Assistant position.
-She enjoys exploring the Pacific Northwest, identifying new plants or animals along trails and painting.
+She started as an intern with the NaturePlay program and continued through the Summer, as an Administrative Assistant, Summer Camp Educator and NaturePlay Educator.
+Now she has transitioned into a NaturePlay Educator position.
+Her favorite things are exploring the Pacific Northwest, identifying new plants and animals along trails with her partner, her rambunctious cat Luna, and painting.

 Outreach and Events Coordinator

 Teagan is the one behind the event curtains.
 She brings over ten years of cumulative professional experience in public relations, multimedia design, event planning, and cat herding to the CEC, along with her love of the outdoors and a passion for protecting the environment.
 In her free time, she loves to ski, surf, rock climb, and go hiking with her dog Isabelle.
-Her favorite things are coffee and high fives.
+Her favorite things are coffee, high fives, and her husband Scott.

 Natureplay Assistant and WILD Coordinator